Child Protection Guidelines taken from 2018-19 Safety and Security Manual.

 We will be aware of our own and other persons’ vulnerability, especially when working alone with our students; we will be constantly aware that we are responsible for maintaining clear, unthreatening and appropriate physical, emotional, and sexual boundaries in such interactions.
 We will avoid any covert or overt sexual behavior in respect of those for whom we have responsibility, including behavior that constitutes or may be perceived to constitute harassment by means of seductive, suggestive, abusive or exploitative speech or gestures (including physical contact).

 ISO personnel and volunteers are strictly and absolutely prohibited from physically disciplining a student, at any time or in any way.
 We will exercise prudence and discretion before touching another person, especially a student; we will be aware of how physical touch will be perceived or received, and consider whether touching would be an appropriate expression of greeting, care, concern, or celebration.
 Physical contact with children can be misconstrued both by the recipient and by those who observe it; it should occur only when completely nonsexual and otherwise appropriate, and must never take place in private.
 One-on-one meetings with a student will be held in a public area, in a room where the interaction can be (is) observed, or in a room with the door left open; a colleague or supervisor will wherever possible be notified in advance about such meetings.
+School nurse, doctor and counselors will use their professional judgment to determine if full privacy is needed when meeting / diagnosing a student.

 All communication between ISO staff (including volunteers) and students will be transparent, and strictly limited to the professional role of the personnel concerned.
 Email exchanges between students and persons acting on behalf of the school will be made using a school email address.
 Electronic communication that takes place over a school network or platform may be subject to periodic monitoring.
 Faculty, staff, and volunteers will use online communications, including social media (Facebook, Twitter, etc.) and text messaging, to communicate with students solely in respect of bona fide school activities.